Comandeer/esm-loader-manager/README.md

 Like [Pirates](https://github.com/danez/pirates) but for ESM.

-**Works with Node 16.12.0+**.
+**Works with Node 20.10.0+**.

 ⚠️ As ESM loaders are still experimental in Node.js, this package should also be considered experimental. **Use in production environment at your own risk!**

 ## How does it work?

-This package allows to use several [ESM loaders](https://nodejs.org/api/esm.html#loaders) inside one Node.js application.
+This package allows to use several [module customization hooks](https://nodejs.org/docs/latest-v20.x/api/module.html#customization-hooks) inside one Node.js application.
 It basically provides an ESM loader that can be configured to pass some of importing modules to user-provided transformation functions (see [Examples](#Examples) section for more info).

 **Built-in Node.js modules and modules located inside `node_modules` are ignored by the manager!**